 Lunch and refreshments are provided.

-Held on the second and fourth Tuesday of every month, from 12:00 hrs to 14:30 hrs.

-Dalkeith Baptist Church, 8 North Wynd, Dalkeith, EH22 1JE \$ 0131 654 1114
+Held on the second and fourth Tuesday of every month, from 14:00 hrs - 15:30 hrs.
+Dalkeith Baptist Church, 8 North Wynd, Dalkeith, EH22 1JE www.alzscot.org/ and enter postcode into search box